-The Sagrada Familia is the only cathedral in the world which is still under construction.
+The Sagrada Familia is the only cathedral in the world that is still under construction.
 It is funded by churchgoers and devotees, and through ticket revenue from visitors like you.
 It is Gaudí’s dream, to which he devoted much of his life.
 At the time of his death in 1926, only one of the towers had been completed.
-The continuation of Gaudí’s project has become an unmistakable symbol of Barcelona, not just because of its spectacular size, but because it also reveals the spirit of a city which has always been committed to building its future.
-Walk from here up the Avinguda Gaudí, a pedestrian boulevard which leads to the Hospital de la Santa Creu i Sant Pau, another of Barcelona’s modernista buildings.
+The continuation of Gaudí’s project has become an unmistakable symbol of Barcelona, not just because of its spectacular size, but because it also reveals the spirit of a city that has always been committed to building its future.
+Walk from here up the Avinguda Gaudí, a pedestrian boulevard which leads to the Hospital de la Santa Creu I Sant Pau, another of Barcelona’s modernista buildings.

 Fast Track Tickets